Sharma, Bowlers Help India Thrash England In T20 Opener

 Arshdeep, Axar Patel and Pandya took two wickets each and a run out from the last ball saw England all out in 20 overs.

-India raced to 41 in 4.1 overs before fast bowler Jofra Archer took down Sanju Samson, for 26, and Suryakumar, for a duck, in the space of four deliveries.
+"Varun's preparations are on point, and Arshdeep is taking the extra responsibility.
+There's a lot of freedom given, we want to play a bit different," Yadav said.

-"He (Archer) always looks good, he's a superstar," said Buttler.
-"To see him and (Mark) Wood operate in tandem is exciting.
-Venue to venue, you got to assess the conditions quickly and play well."
+India raced to 41 in 4.1 overs before fast bowler Jofra Archer took down Sanju Samson, for 26, and skipper Suryakumar Yadav, for a duck, in the space of four deliveries.

-Sharma kept up the batting blitz to take the sting out of the England bowling.
+But Sharma kept up the batting blitz to take the steam out of the England bowling.

 The 24-year-old Sharma finally fell to Adil Rashid but not after a show that entertained the raucous home crowd.